hafizhmh/fintax-qa-test-intern-report/README.md

 I believe the word "best" is more appropriate to use than "greatest".

 ### Enter key can not be used yet
-Users need to press "Calculate!" button to request the result.
-While it is indeed working, I belive enabling enter key usage will improve the web's user experience.
+Users need to press the "Calculate!" button to request the result.
+While it is indeed working, I believe enabling enter key usage will improve the web's user experience.

 * Side note: Enter key automation from Katalon failed to be done properly on Firefox
 ![Enter key failed on firefox automation](README/firefox_ENTERkey_failed.jpg)